petertseng/exercism-v/README.md

     * in this case, then `error: cannot import multiple modules at a time` on the `import hello-world` line.
     * See `exercises/hello-world`

-Please see [Travis results](https://travis-ci.org/github/petertseng/exercism-v) to see all attempts resulting from the cartesian product of various testing scripts vs exercise directory structures.
+Please see [CI results](https://github.com/petertseng/exercism-v/actions?query=workflow%3ATests+branch%3Amaster) to see all attempts resulting from the cartesian product of various testing scripts vs exercise directory structures.

 Since this is only a report of what has been tried so far, a future maintainer should feel free to consider new ways to solve the above problem.
 For example, maybe in the future V will allow hyphens in module names.